parkji30/netlify/content/home/experience.md

   (Observational Cosmology) Netterfield Group
   * Using Python, developed an optimal image compression algorithm for SuperBIT.
   * Developed a pseudo astronomical image simulation program that generates images with similar parameters obtained by SuperBIT.
-  * Created a program to compare the efficiency of different algorithms for over 10000 simulated stars.
+  * Programmed an optimzation software to compare the efficiency of different algorithms to compress over 10000 simulated stars.
   * Obtained a compression factor of 5.15 for the densest image.

   (Quantum Optics) Vutha Group
-  * Developed a Python program that simulates magnetic fields over a region of 200,000 data points.
+  * Developed a Python program that simulates magnetic fields in a high powered molecular beam slower.
-  * Created a theoretical model for the behavior of YbOH molecules traversing through a molecular beam slower.
+  * Created a theoretical model for the behavior of YbOH molecules under the presence of turbulent magnetic fields.
-  * Created a numerical and analytical differential equation solver.
+  * Programmed an optimal numerical and analytical differential equation solver.
   * Used AutoCAD to design a complete nitrogen shield vacuum chamber.
   * Debugged and created new instrumentation equipment such as: RF switch boxes, diode temperature cables, DAC devices, etc.